hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 It's all in my mind, hunting me until I write it into existance.
 You, this tower, everything...

+But if I have to be honest, it is not trully me that created them, you know.
+To peek in Gan’s novel does not make one Gan, although many creative people seem to think so.
+No writer is Gan - no painter, no sculptor, no maker of music.
+We are kas-ka Gan.
+The prophets of Gan.

 I'm afraid all of this could fall apart at anytime.
 You don't get an idea how close I've been to death, and with that, the end of this all.
-Oh Discordia! - the Crimson King laments.
+O Discordia! - the Crimson King laments.

 - The gunslinger, plain as he is, doesn't like this talking.
 Shivers run through